Lazy-Solutions/AdvancedSceneManager/flow/Getting-Started.md

 ## Stopping Flows

-There are two primary ways to stop a flow:
+There are several ways to cancel or stop flows:

-1. **Flow.Cancel:** Calling this will immediately terminate the flow in its current state, similar to a cancellation token.
+- **FlowManager.Cancel() / FlowHelper.Cancel():** Stops the currently running flow.
+- **Flow.Cancel():** Stops the targeted flow directly, whether it is currently running or still in the queue.
+- **FlowManager.CancelAll():** Stops the currently running flow and clears all queued flows.

+> **Note on Timing:** Cancellation may not be instantaneous.
+If a flow is currently executing a node (e.g., waiting for a scene load), that node might need to finish its task before the flow can fully stop.

-2. **Conditional Logic:** For looping flows, we recommend using a variable (e.g., a "StopSignal" boolean) combined with an **If** node.
+- **Conditional Logic:** For looping flows, we recommend using a variable (e.g., a "StopSignal" boolean) combined with an **If** node.
 This allows the flow to finish its current step and exit gracefully rather than stopping abruptly.

 ## Variables